-Environmental Council serves as a catalyst for change and development in environmental and social contexts on the Northland College campus.
-The Council develops, implements, and oversees sustainability initiatives that work collaboratively with the broader goals of the Northland College liberal arts mission as well as advocates for sustainability at the local, national, and global levels.
+Environmental Council is lead by the NCSA director of sustainability.
+The council serves as a catalyst for change and development in environmental and social contexts on the Northland College campus.
+The council develops, implements, and oversees sustainability initiatives that work collaboratively with the broader goals of the Northland College liberal arts mission as well as advocates for sustainability at the local, national, and global levels.
 Environmental Council seeks to affirm the need for and create sustainable change through action, advocacy, and education.
-We meet on Mondays from 6:00 to 7:00 pm, second floor Ponzio.
 Please check us out on Facebook.

 We work hand in hand with faculty of Northland College, the Wisconsin DNR, and other agencies to control wildfires and to use fire as a restoration tool.
 This is a great way to get experience in forestry, restoration, and land management.

 As a member of this club, you will work toward getting the federally-recognized “Red Card” giving you license to work professionally fighting wildland fires and performing prescribed burns.